Diffeological Coarse Moduli Spaces of Stacks over Manifolds: Introduction

+The first part this paper is mostly expository, casting results from category and topos theory known to experts into the languages of stacks over manifolds and diffeology, languages perhaps more familiar to differential geometers having a few references such as \cite{JY,johnstone}.
+The second part explores the coarse moduli space of a stack over manifolds from a geometric perspective using principal bundles and diffeology, and is new.

-A paper of Baez and Hoffnung \cite{BH} shows that the category of diffeological spaces is equivalent to the category of so-called concrete sheaves over open subsets of Euclidean space with smooth maps between them.
-A concrete sheaf is a sheaf of sets that not only encodes an underlying set, but a family of maps that induces a diffeology on the set.
-Moreover, Baez and Hoffnung show that the inclusion of concrete sheaves into all sheaves of sets has a left adjoint functor called concretization $\concr:\sheaves \to \csheaves$, which sends every sheaf of sets to its ``underlying'' concrete sheaf (or, equivalently, diffeology).
+As a bridge between the language of stacks and that of diffeology, we will utilize so-called concrete sheaves.
+A concrete sheaf is a sheaf of sets that not only encodes an underlying set, but a family of maps that induces a diffeology on the set; see \cref{d:concrete sheaf}.
+In fact, Baez and Hoffnung in \cite{BH} show that the category of diffeological spaces is equivalent to the category of concrete sheaves over open subsets of Euclidean spaces with smooth maps between them.
+Moreover, Baez and Hoffnung show that the inclusion of concrete sheaves into all sheaves of sets has a left adjoint functor called concretization $\concr\colon\sheaves \to \csheaves$, which sends every sheaf of sets to its ``underlying'' concrete sheaf (or, equivalently, diffeology); see \cref{d:concretization}.

-The purpose of this paper is to show that one can go even further, extending this relationship to stacks over manifolds (both differentiable and otherwise).
-In particular, there is a functor $\coarse:\stacks \to \csheaves$ from the category of stacks over manifolds to the category of concrete sheaves, sending each stack to its diffeological coarse moduli space.
-This is a left adjoint to $\int:\csheaves\to\stacks$, the Grothendieck construction taking concrete sheaves to stacks. $\coarse$ is a 2-functor with respect to the 2-structure of stacks and the degenerate 2-structure of concrete sheaves (\emph{i.e.} that for which every 2-arrow is trivial).
-This 2-functor factors through a functor $\discr:\stacks\to\sheaves$ called discretization, which sends each stack to an ``underlying'' sheaf of sets, before being concretized in the sense described above. $\coarse$ has the useful property of being ``co-continuous'' in the sense that it sends (small) 2-colimits to (1-)colimits.
+In this paper we go further, extending this adjunction to stacks over manifolds; note that we do not require the stacks to be differentiable.
+Indeed, a straightforward computation shows that there is a functor $\coarse\colon\stacks \to \csheaves$ from the category of stacks over manifolds to the category of concrete sheaves, sending each stack to its diffeological coarse moduli space.
+This is a left adjoint to $\int\colon\csheaves\to\stacks$, the Grothendieck construction taking concrete sheaves to stacks. $\coarse$ is a 2-functor with respect to the 2-categorical structure of stacks and the degenerate 2-categorical structure of concrete sheaves (\emph{i.e.} that for which every 2-arrow the identity).
+This 2-functor factors through a functor $\discr\colon\stacks\to\sheaves$ called discretization, which sends each stack to an ``underlying'' sheaf of sets, before being concretized in the sense described above.
+Moreover, $\coarse$ has the useful property of being ``co-continuous'' in the sense that it sends (small) 2-colimits to (1-)colimits; see \cref{t:coarse co-continuous}.